 If your spouse lives with you and is under 65, you can still receive the exemption.
 You'll need to submit a Form 50-114 and provide proof of age in some situations when applying.

 Property taxes in Texas fund public schools, county governments, and city or municipality departments.
-Here’s the breakdown:
+Here's how the two main exemptions work:

 General Homestead | $100,000 | $140,000 (via SB 4) |